flutter/samples/infinite_list/README.md

 ![An animated gif of the app in action](https://user-images.githubusercontent.com/919717/81858860-3a1e3280-9519-11ea-8e9c-9d22ac1bf0ed.gif)

-This particular sample is using the [Provider][] package but any other state management approach would do.
+This particular sample uses the [Provider][] package but any other state management approach would do.

 [Provider]: https://pub.dev/packages/provider